schemathesis/schemathesis/docs/stateful.rst

         def init_user(self, case):
             return self.step(case)

-This rule will use the ``POST /users/`` endpoint strategy and generate random data as input and store the result in a special bundle, where it will be used for dependent API calls.
+This rule will use the ``POST /users/`` operation strategy and generate random data as input and store the result in a special bundle, where it will be used for dependent API calls.
 The state machine will run this rule at the beginning of any test scenario.

 .. important::